 The full written recipe can be found in the recipe card below.

-Step 1: Wash, peel, and cube the potatoes, trying to keep the pieces as uniform as possible so they cook evenly.
-Add to cold water with a ½ teaspoon of the salt.
-Bring to a boil and cook for 10–15 minutes, or until they're fork-tender.
+Step 1: Add to cold water with a ½ teaspoon of the salt.
+Bring to a boil and cook chopped potatoes for 10-15 minutes, or until they're fork-tender.
+Drain and set aside.

-Step 2: Drain the cooked potatoes in a colander and let them sit for 3–5 minutes.
-While that's happening, add the vegan butter over medium-heat to the pot.
-Once melted, add the garlic and cook until fragrant (don’t burn it!).
+Step 2: Add the vegan butter over medium-heat to the pot.
+Once melted, add the garlic and cook until fragrant (don't burn it!).

-Step 3: Return the potatoes to the pot with the garlic and butter, and add in a pinch of salt and pepper, then mash about halfway.
+Step 3: Return the potatoes to the pot with the garlic and butter, and add in a pinch of salt and pepper, then use a potato masher and mash about halfway.

 Step 4: Slowly start adding the almond milk while mashing.

-Step 3: Keep going until you reach your ideal level of creaminess.
+Step 5: Keep going until you reach your ideal level of creaminess.
 You might need more than 1 cup.
-Taste and adjust salt and pepper to your preference.

 Substitutions & Variations

 Potatoes: Yukon gold is my go-to pick but any variety will work.
-Choose Russet for fluffier potatoes, Yukon for creamier, and red potatoes for heartier.
+Choose Russet for fluffier potatoes and Yukon for creamier.

 Go rustic and leave the skins on for a more rustic feel and less prep.